Return of SRE/SEE

 - understand the requirement to comply with the department’s infection control and physical distancing requirements while they are delivering services in a school

 - have the capacity to resume SRE/SEE classes which includes having a plan in place if SRE/SEE teachers are unavailable to attend a school due to cold/flu-like symptom.
 Any SRE/SEE teacher that develops symptoms consistent with COVID-19, even if mild, must not attend school and should be tested for COVID-19.

 - provide a revised authorisation letter to the school for any new SRE/SEE teacher, including casual/relief teachers, ensuring they have a working with children check clearance and have completed initial training.

 - have arrangements in place within their own organisation to determine if a person can continue to work if they are at risk of developing severe illness in accordance with Health advice.

 Responsibilities of schools

 Schools must ensure that an External visitors to school site form is completed by SRE/SEE teachers sign the school sign-in sheet (PDF 289KB) where they acknowledge that they will comply with the COVID-19 requirements for visitors, contractors and service providers (112KB) each time they visit.
-Schools will expect the provider to have a plan to advise in advance when a teacher will be absent and know who will replace the teacher in order to minimise disruption to the school.
+Schools will expect the provider to have a plan to advise in advance when a teacher will be absent and know who will replace the teacher to minimise disruption to the school.
 Schools also need to have a plan in place if SRE/SEE teachers are unavailable to attend a school due to cold/flu-like symptoms.

-Schools are not required to assess if a person meets the vulnerable category under Health advice for SRE/SEE as this is the responsibility of the approved provider through their own processes.
+Schools are not required to assess if a person meets the vulnerable category under NSW Health advice for SRE/SEE as this is the responsibility of the approved provider through their own processes.

 If any SRE/SEE classes are not able to resume, schools may consider the following options in consultation with approved providers of SRE/SEE: